Will Wright (game designer): Post-Maxis career

 After building his reputation as one of the most important game designers in the world, Wright left Maxis in 2009.
 His first post-EA venture was the Stupid Fun Club startup company and experimental entertainment development studio, with a focus on "video games, online environments, storytelling media, and fine home care products", as well as toys.

 In October 2010, Current TV announced that Will Wright and his team from Stupid Fun Club will produce a new show for the network.
 The program, entitled Bar Karma, began airing in February 2011, and featured scenes and twists pitched by an online community, using an online story creator tool designed by Wright.
 Stupid Fun Club ran for four years before closing down, with much of the team following Wright to found the social media app and graphic novel builder Thred.

 In October 2011, Will Wright became a member of the board of directors of Linden Lab, the creators of Second Life.

-At the Game Developers Conference in March 2018, Will Wright announced a new project, the upcoming mobile game Proxi.
+At the Game Developers Conference in March 2018, Will Wright announced a new project, aimed at PC, PlayStation 5 and Xbox Series X/S called Proxi.

 At GalaVerse on December 11, 2021, Wright announced a new project, in partnership with Gala Games, called VoxVerse.
 Wright said VoxVerse will be a blockchain game, where players will be able to create areas to explore and interact with and share these with other players of the game, incentivizing creators through the ability to trade or sell their works as non-fungible tokens (NFTs) using cryptocurrency.
 Wright stated that the use of blockchain and NFTs are mechanisms needed to support the vision he has, but has no interest in selling NFTs directly to players as other blockchain games or NFT schemes have had done in the past.
 He likened it to early players in The Sims that found ways to modify the game to include their own creation.
 The game is being developed by Gallium Games, a studio he co-founded with Lauren Elliott, and being created in the Unity engine.